EDIFACT Schemas

 Root Element

-To create a new EDIFACT schema, first create the root element and name it based on the version of the standard that you want to use, such as "D97A" or "D21B".
-Then add each of the four sections of the schema:
+To create a new EDIFACT schema, first create the root element and name it based on the EDIFACT version that you want to use, such as "D97A" or "D21B".
+It will have sections for defining messages, segments that appear in those messages, elements that might appear in a segment, and valid code values for certain elements:

 <D23A> <Messages> ... </Messages> <Segments> ... </Segments> <Elements> ... </Elements> <Codes> ... </Codes> </D23A>